John Y. Mason: Planter and lawyer

-Virginia state legislator and Constitutional convention delegate
+Virginia state legislator and constitutional convention delegate

-One local historian of Southampton County considers this Jacksonian Democrat the most influential politician in that county for more than a decade.
+One local historian of Southampton County considers this Jacksonian Democrat to be the most influential politician in that county for more than a decade.
 Southampton County voters elected Mason as one of their representatives in the Virginia House of Delegates in 1823 (when both John C. Gray and Francis Williamson died before the session began), and re-elected him twice (so he served alongside first Henry Briggs then Carr Bowers).
 Thus, Mason served until 1826, when Edmund Ruffin resigned his Virginia Senate seat in order to hold a federal office, and Mason won the election to succeed him in the district consisting of Southampton and Surry Counties, as well as Sussex, Surry, Prince George and Isle of Wight Counties, where he served until succeeded by Francis E. Rives in late 1831.
-Voters from a district containing the same counties of his state senate district elected Mason as one of their four representatives at the Virginia Constitutional Convention of 1829-1830, and he served alongside James Trezvant, Augustine Claiborne and John Urquart.
+Voters from a district containing the same counties of his state senate district elected Mason as one of their four representatives at the Virginia Constitutional Convention of 1829-1830, and he served alongside James Trezvant, Augustine Claiborne, and John Urquart.
 That constitution was overwhelmingly adopted by Virginia voters, including 259 of 261 Sussex County voters.
 Decades later, he represented a similar district (consisting of Greensville and Southampton counties, as well as Isle of Wight, Nansemond, Sussex and Surry Counties) alongside Robert Ridley, John R. Chambliss and A.S.H.
 Burgess during the Virginia Constitutional Convention of 1850, as well as served as its President after Ridley nominated him and fellow delegates elected him to that speakership.
-However, he, Ridley and Chambliss would ultimately vote against that instrument, which adopted universal white male voter suffrage as well as explicitly accepted slaver, but it again was overwhelmingly ratified by Virginia voters as a whole, 75,748 to 11,060.
+However, he, Ridley and Chambliss would ultimately vote against that instrument, which adopted universal white male voter suffrage, as well as explicitly accepted slaver, but it again was overwhelmingly ratified by Virginia voters as a whole, 75,748 to 11,060.

 Congressman

-Mason was elected as a Jacksonian Democrat from Virginia's 2nd congressional district to the United States House of Representatives of the 22nd, 23rd and 24th United States Congresses and served from March 4, 1831, until resigning on January 11, 1837.
-He was Chairman of the Committee on Foreign Affairs for the 24th United States Congress.
+Mason was elected as a Jacksonian Democrat from Virginia's 2nd congressional district to the United States House of Representatives of the 22nd, 23rd, and 24th United States Congresses and served from March 4, 1831, until resigning on January 11, 1837.
+He was chairman of the Committee on Foreign Affairs for the 24th United States Congress.
 Following his departure from Congress, Mason resumed his private legal practice in Greensville's county seat, then known as Hicksford (now Emportia) from 1837 to 1841.